vaunblu/SimpleKit/README.md

 // 1.
 Import modules
 import * as React from "react";
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";
-import { WagmiProvider as WagmiProviderRoot, http, createConfig } from "wagmi";
+import { WagmiProvider, http, createConfig } from "wagmi";
 import { mainnet } from "wagmi/chains";
 import { injected, coinbaseWallet, walletConnect } from "wagmi/connectors";
+import { SimpleKitProvider } from "@/components/simplekit";

 // Make sure to replace the projectId with your own WalletConnect Project ID,
 // if you wish to use WalletConnect (recommended)!